johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

   <img src="/assets/images/diagrams/cs-type-rules-lambda-application.png"></img>
 </div>

-_t-app_ is the type rule for lambda applications, eg. `(-> true) false`.
+_t-app_ is the type rule for lambda applications, e.g. `(-> true) false`.
 The premise says that if the lambda term `λt` on the left has the type `X -> T` the conclusion is that the application will have the result type of the lambda term.
 Again, the type of an application, like invocation, is only concerned with the type of the *first* lambda's subterm `t` and it ignores the type of the argument that it's applied to.

 ## Type Rule Stacking